 Every Friday evening for the winter we will be offering a group Horsemanship class, led by Trainer Marisa Kravatz.
 This is an excellent way to learn about horsemanship and make new friends!

-Each class will be 1 hour and 30 minutes and is $50 per student per class.
+Each class will be 1 hour and is $50 per student per class.

 Please contact the office to sign up for the class!

-Below are additional classes offered by SRRC; if you are interested in taking a class, please contact the office for pricing and scheduling.
+Below are additional classes offered by SRRC taught one on one with a trainer; if you are interested in taking a class, please contact the office for pricing and scheduling.